Surface metrology: Overview

 The disadvantage of a profilometer is that it is not accurate when the size of the features of the surface are close to the same size as the stylus.
 Another disadvantage is that profilometers have difficulty detecting flaws of the same general size as the roughness of the surface.
 There are also limitations for non-contact instruments.
 For example, instruments that rely on optical interference cannot resolve features that are less than some fraction of the operating wavelength.
+Another limitation is that it cannot take reliable measurements of edge cross-sections.
 This limitation can make it difficult to accurately measure roughness even on common objects, since the interesting features may be well below the wavelength of light.
 The wavelength of red light is about 650 nm, while the average roughness, (Ra) of a ground shaft might be 200 nm.

 The first step of analysis is to filter the raw data to remove very high frequency data (called "micro-roughness") since it can often be attributed to vibrations or debris on the surface.
-Filtering out the micro-roughness at a given cut-off threshold also allows to bring closer the roughness assessment made using profilometers having different stylus ball radius e.g. 2 µm and 5 µm radii.
+Filtering out the micro-roughness at a given cut-off threshold also allows to bring closer the roughness assessment made using profilometers having different stylus ball radius e.g. 2 μm and 5 μm radii.
 Next, the data is separated into roughness, waviness and form.
 This can be accomplished using reference lines, envelope methods, digital filters, fractals or other techniques.
 Finally, the data is summarized using one or more roughness parameters, or a graph.
 In the past, surface finish was usually analyzed by hand.
 The roughness trace would be plotted on graph paper, and an experienced machinist decided what data to ignore and where to place the mean line.
 Today, the measured data is stored on a computer, and analyzed using methods from signal analysis and statistics.